-People have been manipulating the genetic make-up of plants and animals for countless generations using traditional cross breeding.
-This involves selecting plants and animals with the most desirable characteristics (e.g. disease resistance, high yield, good meat quality) for breeding the next generation.
-These desirable characteristics arose from naturally occurring variations in the genetic composition of individual plants or animals.
+People have been manipulating the genetic make-up of plants and animals for countless generations.
+This is referred to as traditional cross breeding and involves selecting plants and animals with the most desirable characteristics (e.g. disease resistance, high yield, good meat quality) for breeding the next generation.